chaosforgeorg/doomrl/README.md

 # drl

 DRL a.k.a.
-"That Trademark", the Roguelike, version 0.9.9.8 http://drl.chaosforge.org/
+"That Trademark", the Roguelike, version 0.10.0 http://drl.chaosforge.org/

 ## Foreword
-This release is dedicated to Jupiter Hell Classic, the newly announced commercial remake/expansion to DRL:
+This release is dedicated to Jupiter Hell Classic, the commercial remake/expansion to DRL:

 https://store.steampowered.com/app/3126530/Jupiter_Hell_Classic/

-If you enjoy this Open Source release, please consider wishlisting and later buying Jupiter Hell Classic!
+If you enjoy this Open Source release, please consider buying Jupiter Hell Classic!
 Also, you might be interested in DRL's modern 3D spiritual successor, Jupiter Hell (yes, it's still turn-based :P):

 https://store.steampowered.com/app/811320/Jupiter_Hell/